marekpp/navibox/README.md

   * Set partition scheme to 'Minimal SPIFFS' (after restart of IDE) (If the partition scheme is not available, restart Arduino IDE one more time)
 * Before uploading from Arduino IDE, press and hold button 9, press and release RST, release button 9 when you hear the 'new device' sound.

+## Button it
+* Add the buttons to the front panel.
+* Tighten te screw on the back of the buttons securely, but don't overtighten it

 ## Solder it
 * The buttons are connected in a keymap configuration to the arduino:
   * Use the diagram above as a guide for connecting the buttons